Flag Hardy space theory on Heisenberg groups and applications: Preliminaries on the Heisenberg group

-Working with the control norm and distance is not easy, and so we often replace it with a equivalent norm and distance that facilitate computation.
-One such is the \emph{Kor\'anyi distance} $d_K$, given by
+Working with the control norm and distance is not easy, and so we often replace it with equivalent norms and distances that are computationally easier.
+One such is the \emph{Korányi distance} $d_K$, given by